DockerNashvilleMeetup/Slides/0000-00-00-Intro/slides/slides.md

 ## Upcoming Local Conferences

-* Devops Days - Oct.
-17-18 - CFP Closed
 * Nodevember - Nov.
-27-28 - CFP Open
+27-28 - CFP Closed

 If you're aware of any other conferences please DM @kevin on NashDev or submit a PR.